Commitment and innovation define U.S. cotton production. Over the last 35 years, the commitment of U.S.

 of no-till, cover crops and surface residue which enhance rainwater

 utilization.
-These practices also prevent soilerosion.
+These practices also prevent soil erosion.

 FIGURE 4 Cover crops suppress weeds, improve soil health and